Testosterone Therapy for Men

 Side Effects and Monitoring

 TRT is generally safe and well-tolerated when properly prescribed and monitored.
-However, it is not risk-free.
-Responsible treatment means understanding potential side effects and having a monitoring protocol that catches issues early.
-Here is what we watch for:
+But responsible treatment means understanding potential side effects.

 Polycythemia (Elevated Red Blood Cell Count)